1Password/scim-examples/PREPARATION.md

 It allows for automatic provisioning and deprovisioning of your 1Password user accounts based on what accounts you have assigned in your Identity Provider, providing a way to centralize your organization's 1Password account with other services you may be using.

+### Technical Components

 For general deployment, the SCIM bridge requires three things to function correctly:

 * the `op-scim` service itself
 * a [Redis](https://redis.io/) cache
 * a load balancer or web server to handle TLS connections on port 443

+### SSL Certificates

 SSL certificates are handled through the [https://letsencrypt.org/](LetsEncrypt) service which automatically generates and renews an SSL certificate based on the domain name you've decided on.
 On your firewall, you should ensure that the service can access Port 80 and Port 443, as Port 80 is required for the LetsEncrypt service to complete its domain challenge and issue your SCIM bridge an SSL certificate.
 Note that a TLS connection is still mandatory for connecting to the 1Password service.

 ## Clone this repository